 Our nominating and governance committee periodically considers the leadership structure of our board of directors and makes such recommendations to our board of directors as our nominating and governance committee deems appropriate.
 Currently, Mr. Siebel serves as both Chief Executive Officer and Chairman of our board of directors.
-Our corporate governance guidelines provide that if the chairman of the board of directors is not an independent director, our independent directors will designate one of the independent director, our board of directors may determine whether it is appropriate to appoint a lead independent director.
-The corporate governance guidelines provide that if our board of directors elects a lead independent director (currently Mr. McCaffery), such lead independent director will work with our Chief Executive Officer to develop board meeting schedules and agendas, provide our Chief Executive Officer feedback on the quality, quantity and timeliness of the information provided to our board of directors, preside over board meetings when the chairperson is not present, act as principal liaison between the independent members of the board and our Chief Executive Officer, convene meetings of the independent directors as appropriate, be available for consultation with major stockholders if requested and appropriate, and perform other duties as our board of directors may determine from time to time.
+Our corporate governance guidelines provide that if the chairman of the board of directors is not an independent director, our independent director, our board of directors will designate one of the independent directors to serve as lead independent director, and if the chairman of the board of directors.
+The corporate governance guidelines provide that if our board of directors are guidelines provide that if our board of directors are guidelines provide that if our board of directors are guidelines provide that if our board of directors are guidelines provide that if our board of directors elects a lead independent director (currently Mr. McCaffery), such lead independent director will work with our Chief Executive Officer to develop board meeting schedules and agendas, provide our Chief Executive Officer feedback on the quality, quantity and timeliness of the information provided to our board of directors, develop the agenda for and moderate executive sessions of the independent members of our board of directors, convene meetings of the independent director as appropriate, be available for consultation with major stockholders if requested and appropriate, and perform other duties as our board of directors may determine from time to time.